What is Delta 8 CBD? Let’s Clarify a Common Misconception.

 What Is CBD?

-The cannabinoids in the plant besides THC are still linked to a variety of different potential health benefits.
-CBD has become the most popular cannabinoid after THC due to its numerous potential health benefits.
+Like THC, other cannabinoids are linked to a variety of different potential health benefits.
+CBD has become one of the most popular cannabinoids.
+And that’s due to its numerous potential health benefits.

-CBD was discovered in 1940 and has since been the subject of numerous studies.
-However, there are still very few high-quality studies on the subject.
-Following extraction from the plant, CBD can be used in capsules, tinctures, and oils.
+CBD was discovered in 1940; it’s since been the subject of numerous studies.
+Even so, we still have very few high-quality CBD studies.
+But we do know many ways to use this cannabinoid.
+Following extraction, we can use CBD in capsules, tinctures, and oils.
 It is also present in smaller quantities when smoking dried cannabis buds.

 Where Does CBD Come From?

-As with THC and the other cannabinoids, CBD is present in abundance in the cannabis plant.
-It accounts for roughly 40 percent of the phytocannabinoid content of the plant.
-However, advances in the breeding and cultivation of hemp allow for even higher concentrations.
+As with THC and the other cannabinoids, CBD is abundantly present in cannabis plants.
+It accounts for roughly 40 percent of the plant’s phytocannabinoid content.
+And, thanks to breeding and cultivation advances, we can now grow hemp with even higher concentrations.

 Several states have built a reputation for their hemp farms and CBD production.
 Arizona has more than 34,000 acres of hemp farms and is capable of growing hemp in every season throughout the year.
 Colorado is the leading producer of hemp with roughly 40,400 acres of hemp.

 What Are The Effects Of CBD?